 Yes, it is very normal that some people face bleeding after first time sex but not all of them do.
 The bleeding is normally caused by the stretching or even tearing of the hymen, a thin tissue at the head of the vagina.

-This is the most common reason for bleeding after your first time.However, it’s also completely normal if you don’t bleed at all.
+This is the most common reason for bleed after your first time.However, it’s also completely normal if you don’t bleed at all.

 The hymen can naturally stretch over time through activities like cycling, sports, or using tampons, so not everyone will notice bleeding during their first sexual experience.